 Faculty Advisor: Dr. Kristine Quinlan, Assistant Professor Teaching Stream, Department of Chemistry

 Staff Advisor: Jon Bray, Career & Academic Advisor, Trinity College

-Staff Advisor: Naeem Ordonez, Assistant to the Dean, Student Life
+Staff Advisor: Aaron Tsang, Assistant to the Dean of Students, Student Life

-Ryan is a second-year student focusing on Biological Physics and Physiology.
+Ryan is a fourth-year student specializing in Biological Physics and minoring in Mathematics and Psychology.

 Why does Ryan make the time to be a peer mentor?
 "Being a member of FLC as a first-year student allowed me to build connections with other students pursuing similar studies.
 Being a commuter student, it was difficult to grasp a sense of community while on campus, but FLC allowed me to build relationships with other students through the transition into university.
 FLC provided an opportunity for me understand the many differences between university and high school through the academic tips that were mentioned in our meetings.
 We learned about various way to get involved through the many clubs that were offered, how to apply for research positions in second year, and how to easily apply to our POSt.
 I am very grateful for the experiences which FLC has provided me in this stressful year.
 I believe that everything I have learned and gained will easily transfer into the remainder of my university career."

-Staff Advisor: Valerie Ferrier, Assistant Registrar, Victoria College
+Staff Advisor: Tom McKay, Manager Student Services Victoria College; Valerie Ferrier, Assistant Registrar, Victoria College

 Staff Advisor: Anne Marie Blackett, Associate Registrar, Woodsworth College